Harmon-Mendelowitz/Design-and-UML/README.md

 #### Ex 3.4

 Employee e0 = new Employee ("Gullible Gus", "555-55-5678", 50000);
-  This works since e0 is a declared and instantiated as an Employee
+  This works since e0 is declared and instantiated as an Employee
 Employee e1 = new Customer ("Gullible Gus", "555-55-5678", 5);
-  This does not work since both employee and suctomer extend person but don't relate to each other
+  This does not work since both employee and customer extend person but don't relate to each other
 Employee e2 = new Person("Zany Zoe", "112-12-1212");
-  This works since employee extends person
+  This does not work since the arguements are different: missing an int
 Person p1 = new Customer ("Gullible Gus", "555-55-5678", 5);
   Person variables can hold subclass instances
 Person p2 = (Person) e0;
   Casting to a person will work
 Customer c1 = (Person) p1;
-  Casting to a person will work
+  This does not work since a customer is being casted to the 'Person' parent class
 Customer c2 = p1;
-  Will also work since p1 without the casting is a 'new Customer'
+  Will not work since p1 must be cast to a 'Customer'
 Person p3 = (Employee) e0;
   Person variables can hold subclass instances
 Person p4 = e0;